Cost of Drop Ceiling per Square Foot Guide

 2. Grid System Components

 The T-bar grid, wall angles, and hanger wire account for roughly 25% of total system cost.
-Higher corrosion resistance or specialty colors raise that share.
-CountBricks catalogs more than 1,500 grid SKUs, so our AI selects the spec that fits your design brief and budget.
+Specialty colors or higher corrosion resistance can increase costs.

 3. Ceiling Height & Obstructions